+The true functional coefficient $B_3^{\tau}(t)$, which is constant across different quantile levels, is shown in Figure~\ref{fig:figure3} (b).
+Conditioning on $x_2$, $\alpha_k$ represents the change in the magnitude of peak $k$ that is caused by one unit increase of the continuous covariate $x_3$.

-\textbf{Bayesian FQR model:} We applied our Bayesian FQR model to these simulated data, using a wavelet basis with a Daubechies wavelet with $4$ vanishing moments, periodic boundary conditions, and a decomposition level $J=7$, and a horseshoe regularization prior.
-Note that the asymmetric Laplace likelihood, wavelet basis representation, and horseshoe prior were not any part of the data generating process for the simulated data, so our method does not have any unfair advantage over others in its performance.
+\textbf{Bayesian FQR model:} We applied our Bayesian FQR model to these simulated data, using a wavelet basis with a Daubechies wavelet with $4$ vanishing moments, periodic boundary conditions, and a decomposition level $J=6$, and a horseshoe regularization prior.
+Note that we did not simulate data with AL residual errors, nor were wavelets used in any way in simulating the data.
+Therefore, the data generating process for the simulated data does not give any inherent advantage to our approach over others.